callthis/fiction/basic-concept-of-credit.md

 **For example:**

->Healthcare providers cheating Consumers by transacting unfairly-priced post-paid products and services, without invoices, particularly in the guise of pay-on-delivery goods, is an ongoing form of criminal abuse of innocent Consumers, that needs to be curtailed immediately.[^1]
+>Particular healthcare providers cheating Consumers by transacting unfairly-priced post-paid products and services, without invoices, particularly in the guise of pay-on-delivery goods, is an ongoing form of criminal abuse of innocent Consumers, that needs to be curtailed immediately.[^1]

 [^1]: As if, having to suffer the harms from crimes and wrongful deeds, committed by numerous Canadian public-service units and private corporations in Ontario wasn't painful enough, some of the Indian "duty-bound" public-service providers and "laudable" corporations in Ranga Reddy District of Hyderabad, Telangana, India, are truly insufferable!